Alien Hominid: Gameplay

-On January 30, 2020, Behemoth announced their fifth game, Alien Hominid Invasion, which they describe as "an all-new re-imagination" of the original game featuring new gameplay and mechanics.
-The game is in development for Xbox One, Nintendo Switch, and PC.
-It is planned to release in 2023.
+Plot

+The Alien Hominid that the game follows is flying over Earth when the FBI intercept its spacecraft, sending it crashing down to the planet.
+While the alien lies unconscious from the crash, FBI agents promptly steal its ship, causing it to go after the FBI to get the ship back, with the help of young citizens of the city, known in the game as "fat kids".
+Upon retrieving the ship, the alien flies right into a Soviet missile that was traveling towards America, detonating it and sending the alien crashing down into Russia.
+The alien then retrieves the ship a second time, before being captured by an Area 51 spaceship.
+While being transported in a cage by an Area 51 agent across the desert, a bump in the road causes the cage to fall out from behind and break, freeing the alien.
+During the alien's third search for his ship, he befriends a sentient eyeball that piloted robots the alien fought previously.
+While the eyeball helps the alien, a similar-looking buff alien fights the alien as the agents cheer it on.
+After defeating the buff alien, the "fat kids" seize an Area 51 truck, place the alien and eyeball back in the alien's ship, set it to take off, and begin to drive away.
+With the Area 51 agents on the kids' tail, the alien places a tractor beam over the kids, lifting them out of the truck.

 Reception

 The game received "generally favorable reviews" on all platforms except the Game Boy Advance version, which received universal acclaim, according to the review aggregation website Metacritic.
 It was nominated for GameSpot's annual "Funniest Game" award, which went to Grand Theft Auto: San Andreas.

 Before its release, Alien Hominid received notice in gaming magazines such as Play, GMR, Edge, Dragon, and mainstream magazines such as Wired.
 In reviews for the game, it was critically acclaimed for its old-school style gameplay, tough level of difficulty, and quirky humor.
 The game also won many small awards, most notably at the Independent Games Festival (for Innovation In Visual Arts, Technical Excellence and the Audience Award).